Catherine Opie: Art

 Opie's work is characterized by a combination of formal concerns, a variety of printing technologies, references to art history, and social/political commentary.
 It demonstrates a mix between traditional photography and unconventional subjects.
 For example, she explores abstraction in the landscape vis-a-vis the placement of the horizon line in the Icehouses (2001) and Surfers (2003) series.
 She has printed photographs using Chronochrome, Iris prints, Polaroids, and silver photogravure.
-Examples of art history references include the use of bright color backgrounds in portraits which reference the work of Hans Holbein and the full body frontal portraits that reference August Sander.
-Opie also depicts herself with her son in the traditional pose of Madonna and child in Self Portrait/Nursing (2004).
+Examples of art history references include the use of bright colour backgrounds in portraits that reference the work of Hans Holbein and the full-body frontal portraits that reference August Sander.
+Opie also depicts herself with her son in the traditional pose of Madonna and Child in Self Portrait/Nursing (2004).

+Opie's earlier work relies more heavily on documentary photography as opposed to allegorical, yet still provides a stark relationship to her investigation and use of powerful iconography throughout the years.
+The use of symbolic elements in Opie's works has allowed these portraits to sit separately from any of her previous works.
+For instance, the portrait Self Portrait/Pervert (1994) uses blood.
+The symbolism used in this work is recognised as a recurring statement for Opie, personally and allegorically.
+These images convey symbolic references to the celebration, embracing, and remembrance of the shift and personal relationship with one's body.
+Opie's use of blood is also seen in another work entitled Self-portrait/Cutting (1993).

 Opie first came to be known with Being and Having (1991) and Portraits (1993–1997), which portray queer communities in Los Angeles and San Francisco.

-Being and Having looks at the outward portrayal of masculinity and is a reference to 17th-century Old Master portraiture.
-It conveyed strong ideals and perceptions based among persons of the LGBT community, referencing gender, age, race and identity; all constructed surrounding identity.
-This body of work similarly plays with performative aspects and play.
-These works read as iconography, themselves.
+Being and Having includes 13 colour photographs of Opie's lesbian friends and looks at the performance of gender identity and masculinity with visual reference to 17th-century Old Master portraiture.

-Use of certain symbols in her works have allowed these portraits to sit separately from any of her previous works.
-The portraits, for instance, Self Portrait/Pervert (1994) uses blood.
-The symbolism used in this work is recognized as a reoccurring statement for Opie, personally and allegorically.
-These images convey symbolic references to the celebration, embracing and remembrance of the shift and personal relationship with one's body.
-Opie's use of blood is also seen in another work, entitled, Self-portrait/Cutting (1993).

-Opie's earlier work relies more heavily on documentary photography as opposed to allegorical, yet still provides a stark relationship to her investigation and use of powerful iconography throughout the years.
+Also exploring ideas of the outward portrayal of identity, in Dyke (1993), Opie portrayed her friend Steakhouse (now a queer filmaker, still friends with Opie) who had the word 'dyke' tattooed on her neck, seen as an act of bravery at the time.
+This photograph was also the first time Opie used a fabric background for her portraits, again alluding to Old Master paintings.
+As such, she saw this photograph as existing within the history of painting, rather than photography.

+In Portraits (1993–1997), Opie presents a variety of identities among the queer community, such as drag kings, cross-dressers, and F-to-M transexuals.Opie has referenced problems of visibility in the LGBT community, but in her images the reference to Renaissance paintings declares the individuals as saints or characters.
+Opie's portraits document, celebrate, and protect the community and individuals in which she photographs.